-Witchin’ Hour has been successfully funded on 2 March, 2020 on Kickstarter.
+The Witchin’ Hour skirmish game has been successfully funded on 2 March, 2020 on Kickstarter.
 It was 270% funded and unlocked several stretch goals.

 Once all pledges have been delivered (estimated September 2020) the game will be available in limited quantity from this website.

-Noble Knight will stock the rulebook for the USA.
+Noble Knight will have a limited stock of the rulebook for the USA.

 Witchin’ Hour is a 2-player tabletop skirmish game that pits Witch Hunters and their retinues of righteous men against foul Witches and their henchmen.